Applications for Reception September 2023 are now closed.

 Faith based places

-Participation in a voluntary capacity in a Jewish communal, charitable or welfare activity on at least 12 occasions between 1 November 2019 and 15 January 2022 (2 points).
+Participation in a voluntary capacity in a Jewish communal, charitable or welfare activity on at least 12 occasions Between 1 November 2020 and 15 January 2023 (2 points).

-Please download and complete the Supplementary Information Form at the bottom of this page and return it to the School Office by 15 January 2022 if you wish to apply for a faith based place.
+Please download and complete the Supplementary Information Form/CRP linked below and return a hard copy to the School Office by 15 January 2023 if you wish to apply for a faith-based place.

 How our application procedure operates

-Parents must apply on the Link - Common Application Form for London Borough of Barnet maintained schools.
-In addition, parents who are applying for a place on faith-based criteria are requested to complete the Rimon Supplementary Information Form, which is available from the school office or the local authority.
+Parents must apply on the Common Application Form for London Borough of Barnet maintained schools.
+In addition, parents who are applying for a place on faith-based criteria are requested to complete the Rimon Supplementary Information Form, which is available on the school website, from the school office or the local authority.
 Completion of this form enables the governing body to determine whether the application satisfies the oversubscription criteria.

 Places will be offered in accordance with the co-ordinated arrangements.

-Parents have the right to appeal against the refusal to admit a child to Rimon and they should do so by writing to the Governing Body care of the school office within 20 school days of refusal of the place.
+Statemented children should apply through the Local Authority.
+Appeals Parents have the right to appeal against the refusal to admit a child to Rimon and they should do so by writing to the Governing Body care of the school office within 20 school days of refusal of the place.
 An independent Appeals panel will be convened according to the School Admissions Appeals Code.
-The Appeals Policy can be found on the website.

 Waiting Lists and In-Year Admissions